Satyamev Jayate season 1: Episode 3: Marriage or Marketplace

 The second guest on the show was Paramjeet Kaur Moom, from Karimpur, Punjab.
 Her marriage also, was an arranged marriage.
 After marriage, her husband demanded money to go abroad for studies from her.
 Despite having financial difficulties at the time, her family took a loan of ₹800,000 and provided for him.
 After being abandoned in India just after a week of their marriage, although he had earlier promised to take her abroad with him, her in-laws started abusing her physically and verbally and demanding more money.
 After 3 years of marriage in 2012, despite her father having provided in excess of ₹1,500,000, she was forced out of her home.
 At the time of airing, she was being forced to give divorce.
 In the show, Parneet Singh, Regional Passport Officer of Jalandhar, Punjab was also present and voiced a way for taking action against the husband.
 The story of Paramjeet was shown to be part of a more generic problem in Punjab of NRI marriages.

 Apart from these, the episode showcased several stories from both, urban and rural areas, where the women had to face similar abuse and demands, some of which had ended with divorce or lawsuits which are still pending judgement.
 The show also highlighted that many people from lower income brackets take loans from the bank for their daughters' marriage expenses.

-To curb these type of incidents, representatives of some communities present in the audience outlined some steps taken by them.
+To curb these types of incidents, representatives of some communities present in the audience outlined some steps taken by them.
 Their main point was to avoid too much fanfare, typical of Indian marriages, so that there is no pressure on the poor to arrange weddings like the rich did.

 The episode also showcased the story of Rani Tripathi from Mumbai who fought back by recording the dowry demands by the groom's parents with a hidden camera.
 Once she informed the media about the tape it was showcased in major TV channels across India.
 Her efforts and courage was appreciated by Khan.

 The show was concluded by audience opinions and the episode song Rupaiyya composed by Ram Sampath and performed by Sona Mohapatra.